amaliaheartfield/Discordium/README.md

 ---

-## Contact

-For additional information, supporting material, or clarifications:

-- Discord: `fawn._`

----

 ## Status

-Ongoing — new evidence and updates may be added over time.
+Ongoing — new evidence and updates may be added over time, as Discordium does not appear to have any intentions of addressing or resolving these issues.